uabrc/uabrc.github.io/docs/workflow_solutions/conda_migration_faq.md

 - Stop using the `defaults`, `anaconda`, and `r` channels in `conda` commands.
     - Avoid `-c defaults`, `-c anaconda`, and `-c r` as part of `conda install` commands.
     - Avoid `conda install defaults::$package`, `... anaconda::$package`, and `... r::$package`.
+    - Instead use the `conda-forge` or `bioconda` channels in `conda install` commands to install packages.
 - If you encounter any errors building environments, please contact support.

 ## How can I migrate my existing environments?